Academic Opportunities for University Scholars

 Study Abroad Courses

-University Scholars who participate in NC State OR Non-NC State Study Abroad Programs may use a total of six (6) of these credits in partial fulfillment of the USP course requirements.
+University Scholars who participate in semester- or summer- NC State OR Non-NC State Study Abroad Programs may use a total of six (6) of these credits in partial fulfillment of the USP course requirements.
 To receive credit for non-NCSU study abroad programs, please make sure to submit the USP Request for Study Abroad Credit form upon return to campus.
+Students cannot receive USP credit for spring break study abroad programs.

 Independent Study and Research Courses